andrewrn0/personal-website/README.md

 Hi!
 I am learning about web development and this repo is me spinning up my own personal website.
 It will eventually house a portfolio of projects in addition to my other interests like outdoor adventure, woodworking and writing.
+This is my first real project, so as of now its a simple static HTML/CSS/JS website, I hope to return later and improve it.